sachin-dtu/LEARN_MATERIAL_NUMPY/README.md

 Feel free to fork the repository and make changes as you see fit.
 Pull requests are welcome.

 ### **Authors**
-* Your Name - Creator of the tutorials
+* SACHIN KUMAR - Creator of the tutorials

 ### **Acknowledgments**